World Explorer Community

 I believe all children are born with the desire, ability and motivation to learn.
 My job is to nurture that natural love of learning and facilitate the development of thinking skills, so they learn how to observe, think and articulate their thoughts; not what to think (spoon-feeding information, formulae and observations).

 How do I do that?
 Nurturing a love of learning, and learning how to think, is best done through beautiful and well-crafted literature, art, nature and experiences*.
 I engage them with these works using the Socratic method--a line of questioning that helps the child ask their own questions; make their own observations, discoveries and experiences; and come to see and understand for themselves at their own developmental level.
 We research answers to factual questions together when appropriate (e.g.--"What is the tallest mountain in the world?").
 This usually leads to unexpected tangents and powerful learning moments!
-We write these collaboratively on the Question Wall.
+I take notes of everything we discuss.

 For example, here's an actual conversation I had with my fourth child at age 5, using the Socratic Method:

-Instead of dividing the day into subject-specific classes with different teachers, you have one mentor over a small group of seven children the whole day, getting to know your child well while guiding explorations that span subject matter.
+Instead of dividing the day into subject-specific classes with different teachers, you have one mentor over a group of fourteen children the whole day, getting to know your child well while guiding explorations that span subject matter.

 *This universal principle of learning is supported by research and taught in A Thomas Jefferson Education, by Oliver DeMille; the writings of Charlotte Mason; Sparks of Genius, by Robert and Michelle Root-Bernstein; Free To Learn, by Peter Gray; A Mathematician's Lament, by Paul Lockhart; and How Children Learn, by John Holt.